 - U.S. Embassy in Guatemala City – 2326-4501 and 2326-4000

-Although I didn’t go to the doctor while in Antigua, I did need to go to the dentist!
+Although I didn’t go to the doctor in Antigua, I needed to go to the dentist!
 I highly recommend cleanings and fillings with Smile Antigua.
 Dr. Cecilia was so kind, gentle, and caring!
 A deep cleaning costs Q400 (around $50).

 Travel Medical Insurance

-If you are living and traveling abroad in countries like Guatemala, travel medical insurance is a must.
+If you live and travel abroad in countries like Guatemala, travel medical insurance is a must.

 Do You Need to Speak Spanish as a Digital Nomad in Antigua?

-Guatemala is particularly known for having Spanish Language Schools where you can expedite your Spanish language learning for an affordable, low cost.
+Guatemala is particularly known for having Spanish Language Schools where you can expedite your Spanish language learning at an affordable cost.
 There are several in Antigua.

 Most touristy places will offer service in both Spanish and English, but if you go into El Mercado or in a ma-and-pop mini market, you may have a harder time.